 "Behind the Games: Street Art and Protest During the Mexico City (1968) and the Rio de Janeiro (2016) Olympics."
-Ridiculosa, a French multi-disciplinary journal (Spring 2017).
+Ridiculosa, a French multi-disciplinary journal (Fall 2017).

 Your Art Here: Contemporary Artists, Advertising and the Infiltration of the American Periodical.
 Book manuscript submitted for publication.

 Your Art Here: Contemporary Art and Print Advertisements, 1964 - 1980 (2015)